vignettes/RAIDS.Rmd

 ## subcontinental-level.

-## Normally, we use 30 profile for each
+## Normally, we would use 30 profiles for each subcontinental-level.

 ## The 1KG files in this example only have 6 profiles for each